JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 ## Project structure

-A minimal Kotlin scripting project contains two parts:
+A minimal Kotlin custom scripting project contains two parts:

 * _Script definition_ - a set of parameters and configurations that define the script type.
 It includes the file extension and location, compilation parameters, and so on.